 Builders wishing to build long-lasting boats choose performance composite foam core throughout the structure.

 It is obvious that construction materials chosen by the manufacturer clearly betray the intentions of the builder.
-At Antares Yachts it is our expectation that in 30 to 35 years from now, the catamarans we build today will still have the original engineered properties.
+At Antares Catamarans it is our expectation that in 30 to 35 years from now, the catamarans we build today will still have the original engineered properties.
 Perhaps the best evidence of longevity and quality of construction is in the resale value to the boat.

 The question remains, why are so many catamaran builders using balsa coring in the construction of their boats?
 Maybe the answer lies in the simple fact that on a cost basis, balsa coring is the cheapest option of any of the materials available on the market.